 Municipalities also have ordinances for pet licensing, and some have breed-specific legislation banning the sale or ownership of certain dog breeds.
 Prospective dog owners or fosters should verify animal liability coverage on their Homeowners Insurance policy.

-If you do decide to invest in warm-weather amenities, be sure to also invest in the proper coverage to protect yourself and the possibility of injury among guests, neighbors and family, as well as your property.
+If you do decide to invest in warm-weather amenities, be sure to also invest in the proper liability coverage to protect yourself and the possibility of injury among guests, neighbors and family, in addition to your property coverage.